 A Request for Information (RFI) is a standard business process whose purpose is to collect written information about the capabilities of various suppliers.
-It is often used in market research as a solicitation sent to a broad base of potential suppliers for the purpose of conditioning suppliers’ minds, developing strategy, building a database, for an upcoming contract competition.
-An RFI should be used when there are a lot of potential suppliers and you do not have the information you need about them.
+It is often used in market research as a solicitation sent to a broad base of potential suppliers for conditioning suppliers’ minds, developing strategy, and building a database, for an upcoming contract competition.
+An RFI should be used when there are a lot of potential suppliers, and you do not have the information you need about them.

-Definition: An Request for Information (RFI) is a solicitation document used for market research to obtain general information from suppliers about their products, services, and capabilities.
+Definition: A Request for Information (RFI) is a solicitation document used for market research to obtain general information from suppliers about their products, services, and capabilities.

 The Benefits of a Request for Information (RFI) include:

 - Information is gathered in a formal, structured, and comparable way.

-- Suppliers understand that there is a competition going on.
+- Suppliers understand that there is competition going on.

 - You show that you try to act without a prejudice or with a preferred supplier.

 - You get a formal reply from the suppliers